-In conclusion, the proposed FY2012-2013 operating budget submitted for the Board of Supervisors' consideration represents a series of choices and challenges which have been discussed above.
-Defining acceptable services that match conservative revenue assumptions and lowered State revenues is a significant challenge to preserve key services.
+In conclusion, the adopted FY2014-2015 operating budget submitted for the Board of Supervisors' consideration represents a series of choices and challenges which have been discussed above.
+Defining acceptable services that match conservative revenue assumptions is a significant challenge to preserve key services.
 None of these decisions were easy and none were made without recognizing the probable impact to each of the County's citizens, taxpayers, employees, services, and programs.
 I express my gratitude to all departments and agencies for stepping forward and showing great leadership and initiative in identifying reductions they could make while minimizing the impact to our citizens.
-I also express my gratitude to all employees to adapting to this new fiscal reality and their continued focus on customer service.

-It is important to note that the County is continuing to work to maintain our customer service standards, to achieve County priorities and to meet citizen expectations.
-While this year's budget reflects the reality of declining revenues and increased obligations, we are focusing available resources on those obligations that directly serve and protect our citizens.
+I also express my gratitude to all employees to adapting to the fiscal reality and their continued focus on customer service.
+While this year's budget reflects the reality of limited revenues and increased obligations, we are focusing available resources on those obligations that directly serve and protect our citizens.

 As is indicated by its excellent bond rating, the County is in a solid financial position and has the resources necessary for sound fiscal management.
-I believe that the proposed budget represents a conservative fiscal plan that will allow the County to maintain a budget that stays within the limits of available resources.
-I look forward to the upcoming discussions with you as we move forward with this FY2012-2013 budget process.
+I believe that the adopted budget represents a conservative fiscal plan that will allow the County to maintain a budget that stays within the limits of available resources.
+While cautious, I am optimistic about the County's future.